Your resource for pregnancy related health information

-Gestational Diabetes affects an average of 10% of pregnancies in the US, and has risen sharply over the years.
-Gestational diabetes is similar in development to that of Type 2 diabetes, and has a higher incidence among mothers who are overweight, and in low income communities.
+Gestational Diabetes affects an average of 10% of pregnancies in the US and has risen sharply over the years.
+Gestational diabetes is similar in development to that of Type 2 diabetes and has a higher incidence among mothers who are overweight, and in low-income communities.
 There is also a correlation with increased incidence found in conjunction with low serum Mg+ levels.
 Magnesium is required for proper glucose metabolism and utilization, as well as insulin signaling.
-Magnesium is a crucial part of the Krebs Cycle, the energy production cycle within the cells that produces ATP.
+Magnesium is a crucial part of the Krebs Cycle, the energy production cycle within the cells that produce ATP.
 Not only does Mg+ play a role in the processing of glucose into ATP, but it becomes a part of ATP transport (90% of ATP is bound to Mg+).
 Magnesium is also required for insulin receptor function.
 Deficiency in Mg+ contributes to insulin resistance, and thus an increased risk of gestational diabetes.
 The catch 22 with diabetes and Mg+ deficiency, is that diabetes itself can cause a Mg+ deficiency due to the increase in urination.

 Modulates Vascular Tone

 Magnesium is a calcium channel antagonist (blocker); it regulates calcium's ability to enter cells.
 Magnesium also works as a vasodilator by stimulating the production of Nitric Oxide (which needs estrogen), as well as prostacyclin (PGI1).
 What does this even mean?
 It means that without enough Mg+, your blood vessels constrict and make it hard for blood to flow efficiently.
 As far as your prenatal health goes, this increases your risk of gestational hypertension and preeclampsia.
-Like most every other pregnancy related complications, the rate of hypertension and preeclampsia in the US is rising, and Mg+ plays a role in prevention.
+Like most every other pregnancy related complication, the rate of hypertension and preeclampsia in the US is rising, and Mg+ plays a role in prevention.